krishang118/MLOps-Stock-Predictor-Pipeline/README.md

 Built on a modular, robust architecture, the pipeline leverages FastAPI for model serving, DVC for data and model versioning, GitHub Actions for CI/CD and automated retraining, and Docker for consistent containerization.
 Deployment is streamlined via Render, ensuring secure, reproducible, and transparent workflows with seamless updates.

 The Render Link: https://mlops-stock-predictor-pipeline.onrender.com/
+Note: The web app is hosted on a free Render instance, which may spin down due to inactivity.
+As a result, the initial request may take up to 50 seconds or more to respond when starting for the first time.

 ## Features